 The benefits provided by a healthy environment are inadequately captured by traditional measures of progress, such as gross domestic product or employment growth.
 Nor do these measures take into account the state of environmental assets and our reliance on them.

-In 2012, the United Nations launched a new environmental accounting system that is being adopted by us, as a framework for linking the quantity and quality of environmental assets to related socio-economic benefits.
+In 2012, the United Nations launched a new environmental accounting system as a framework for linking the quantity and quality of environmental assets to related socio-economic benefits.

 The System of Environmental-Economic Accounting (SEEA) is an internationally accepted standard, with a set of accounting principles that can help recognise the interdependence of societies, economies and the environment.